Myyyvothrr/The-Wizard-Who-Stumbled/README.md

-The-Wizard-Who-Stumbled
+The Wizard Who Stumbled
 =======================

-Sourcecode of the game.
-The Wizard Who Stumbled is a 2d top down fantasy shooter.
-You are the wizard - you created the zombies - now kill them again!
+A 2d top down fantasy zombie shooter.
+Sourcecode of the game is open source.

+You can play the beta version here: http://www.the-wizard-who-stumbled.de.

+The game uses the Impact game engine: http://impactjs.com.